 She pulled me into a tight hug, and I clung on.
-I missed my own Nana Molly, and blinked back tears.
+I missed my own Nanna Molly, and I blinked back tears.
 Crying wasn’t part of my new ‘harden up’ act.
 It was time to stop being a child and to start actually acting my age.

 “You’re more than welcome, my dear.
 I’d say ‘any time’, but I’d rather you didn’t come back under the same circumstances.”

 I managed a weak laugh and nodded fervently.
 I couldn’t agree more.
 We had one last goodbye, and I was back to sitting on the bed and wondering if the clock had stopped.
 Had anything happened between Callie and Albus?
-Was Sophie still mad at Freddie?
-Who had been doing head’s duties while I was away for so long, and while Scorpius was away for a few days?
+Who had been doing my Head’s duties while I was away for so long, and while Scorpius was away for a few days?